 So that's an overview of what we do in the official academic program of the camp.
-I want to go on to the unofficial part, but I want to say one more thing first, prompted by a comment on this year's mid-camp survey.
-One of you wrote: This is the first time I have felt mediocre.
+Before I go on to the unofficial part, I want to say something about the sense of community in the academic part.
+Let me begin with a statement a student last year made on one of our student surveys.
+He or she wrote: This is the first time I have felt mediocre.

 I want to turn that statement around.
 While the density of math-smart people in the world is low, in absolute numbers we are actually quite large.
-What that camper was saying was: heretofore I noticed only the density and felt special; at MathPath I suddenly saw the absolute numbers.
+What this MathPather was saying was: before now I noticed only the density and felt special; at MathPath I suddenly saw the absolute numbers.